info-telecom-strasbourg/formation-git/README.md

     git push --set-upstream origin docs

     To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.
+### git push en retard
+    ! [rejected]        pullmerge -> pullmerge (non-fast-forward)
+    error: failed to push some refs to 'git.unistra.fr:louisduval/git_forma_conflict.git'
+    hint: Updates were rejected because the tip of your current branch is behind
+    hint: its remote counterpart.
+Integrate the remote changes (e.g.
+    hint: 'git pull ...') before pushing again.
+    hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ## pas de branche master
 il n'y a jamais eux de commit...